Things to do in Stirling

 There is also a bike hire scheme in the city called Next Bikes with bike hire points on the university campus as well as at Stirling station, Bridge of Allan Station and in Causewayhead (about half way between).
 This service is free for students if bikes are hired for under an hour.
 See the Next Bike website for more information.

-If you’re staying further afield, trains to Edinburgh and Glasgow run every half an hour from Stirling station until 8pm when they are less frequent.
+If you’re staying further afield, trains to Edinburgh and Glasgow run about every 30 minutes from Stirling station until around 11pm.

 There is car parking available in central Stirling for a daily fee.